 NEVER MEET YOUR HEROES:

-Guy Picciotto
+Fugazi’s Guy Picciotto

 by Sam Marine

 So when I was invited to a MoMA screening of Instrument — the documentary about the punk band Fugazi, directed by Jem Cohen — and asked if I wanted to meet co-frontman/guitarist Guy Picciotto afterward, I was hesitant.
-Guy friggin Picciotto?
+Guy “Glueman” Picciotto?
 Aw, MAN.
 I didn’t want to make a fool of myself yet again, especially in front of this man I so admired.
 But Fugazi as a band, and Instrument as a film, were both too important to me to let the opportunity pass by.
 I knew I had to say something, even if it would ruin my showers for years to come.

-The following year, our documentary professor – the extraordinary Deanna Kamiel – screened Instrument for us.
-About two thirds of the class hated it, calling it long and boring and self-indulgent.
+But long before then, Deanna screened Instrument for us in our sophomore documentary class.
+About two thirds of the class complained, calling it long and boring and self-indulgent.
 For me, it was everything – the visuals, the message, the music.
 Were we even watching the same film?
 Every frame was imbued with so much energy, so much power.
 Rarely does a band so vehemently live by what it claims to believe; rarely does the shooting and editing of a film capture the rhythms of music the way this one did.

 But there was one scene in particular that really grabbed me.
 During a live performance about 42 minutes into the film, Guy is shown aggressively slow-dancing with a fan on stage, some dopey-looking kid, then clutching him in an intimate embrace, refusing to let go.
 Just hugging him, holding him, moving to the music.
 The fan finally sits Guy down on the corner of the stage, who stares at the floor blankly for a while as the fan kind of hovers around him in confusion.